-The bull rush technique requires the pass rusher to first get lower than his opponent in order to create leverage.
-Then, he must shoot his hands into the chest of the offensive lineman, doing his best to keep them on the inside of his opponent’s frame and his arms extended.
-When using this technique, the pass rusher should make sure he has a solid base with his knees bent and body forward.
-His feet should be constantly moving as well.
+The bull rush technique requires the pass rusher first to get lower than their opponent to create leverage.
+Then, they must shoot their hands into the chest of the offensive lineman, doing their best to keep them on the inside of their opponent’s frame with their arms extended.
+When using this technique, the defender should make sure they have a solid base with their knees bent and their body forward.
+Their feet should constantly be moving as well.

 When facing a bull rush, a blocker should do a few things to effectively defend against it.
-First, he should set his feet in order to hold his ground.
-He should also keep his arms bent slightly so they remain strong enough to hold off the pass rusher.
-Finally, he should refrain from bending his knees at a 90 degree angle or greater so he is not thrown off balance.
+First, they should set their feet in order to hold their ground.
+They should also keep their arms bent slightly, so they remain strong enough to hold off the pass rusher.
+Finally, they should refrain from bending their knees at a 90-degree angle or greater, so they are not thrown off balance.

 A bull rush can be effective, but only if the defender has a significant physical advantage or the offensive tackle is inexperienced.
 An experienced tackle will know how to properly set their feet and defend against a bull rush, so they are most effective if the defender is much bigger or stronger.
 However, if an inexperienced tackle cannot properly defend a bull rush, the technique can be effective at gaining control and breaking through the line.